kubedb/docs/docs/guides/qdrant/distributed-deployment/overview.md

 # Qdrant Distributed Deployment

+Since version v0.8.0, Qdrant supports a distributed deployment mode where multiple Qdrant services communicate with each other to distribute data across peers, extending storage capabilities and increasing stability.
+In this mode, Qdrant uses the [Raft](https://raft.github.io/) consensus protocol to maintain consistency of cluster topology and collection structure, while sharding enables horizontal scaling by splitting collections across multiple nodes.
+Replication further enhances reliability by keeping copies of shards across the cluster.

 This tutorial will show you how to deploy a Qdrant database in distributed mode using KubeDB.

 ## Before You Begin